JackStouffer/jacks_standard_library/DESIGN.md

 ### Make The Problem Simpler

-To make manual memory allocation actually manageable in real world projects, we need to reframe the way you think of your program's execution into distinct, understandable lifetimes.
+To make manual memory allocation actually manageable in real world projects, we need to reframe the way you think of your program's execution into distinct chucks, each with understandable lifetimes.

 For example, in an HTTP web application, there are really only three lifetimes: